|Photo by Martin Sharman.|

 Why did the nearly thousand participants age at different rates?

-In case you don't believe these can be too technical for the lay reader, here are the 18 biomarkers used in the Dunedin Birth Cohort study.
-This was the study introduced at the top of the post, the one summarized by The Guardian.
+Here are the 18 biomarkers used in the Dunedin Birth Cohort study.
 I'm using the labels from Figure 3 of the research publication itself.

 - Cardiorespiratory fitness (VO2Max)

 - Waist:Hip Ratio

 - Gum Health